Daniel B. Peters, Ph.D.

 Licensed Psychologist, PSY 16823

-Dr. Dan was recognized as “2018 SENG Mental Health Professional of the Year” by Supporting Emotional Needs of Gifted, and as “2016 Allen Ewig Champion for Children” by Aldea Children and Family Services.
+Dr. Peters was recognized as “2018 SENG Mental Health Professional of the Year” by Supporting Emotional Needs of Gifted, and as “2016 Allen Ewig Champion for Children” by Aldea Children and Family Services.
 He also received the 2013 CAG Distinguished Service Award from the California Association for Gifted.